|Saturday, April 26 – Saturday, May 3||24-hour quiet hours in all residential areas|

 How to Clean Your Living Space

 There are no on-campus storage options.
 All residences are used over the summer by summer conference groups or for summer students.
 Items may not be left in residences.
 Students should not place belongings or trash in the hallway.
 Items left in the hallway will be charged to the community if responsibility cannot be determined.
+Recycling should be secured in bags and placed in the recycling Toters adjacent to the building.
 Trash should be placed in outside dumpsters.
-While moving out, students should not leave anything in the hallway unattended as it may be considered abandoned and be taken.
+When moving out, students should not leave anything in the hallway unattended as it may be considered abandoned and be taken.
 Students must clean their living space as follows:

 - Carefully remove all tape, stickers, adhesive tape, etc. from walls, doors, ceilings, mirrors, and windows.

 - Clean off writing on doors, walls, desks, dressers, or chairs.
-Wash all furniture surfaces – chairs, desks, dressers, window sills etc. This means there should be no stains, black smudges, tape, or sticky spots left.
+Wash all furniture surfaces – chairs, desks, dressers, window sills etc. There should be no stains, black smudges, tape, or sticky spots left.

 - Place all furniture in the room, in its original place and condition.
 Bunked or lofted beds may remain (Facilities staff will later attend to them).

-- Bring all of your trash to dumpsters.
+- Bring all of your trash and recycling to the appropriate containers outside the building.
 Do not sweep garbage into the hallway.
-Each resident will be billed for garbage or items left in the hallway, bathroom, or other common spaces.
+Each resident will be billed for garbage/recycling or items left in the hallway, bathroom, or other common spaces.

 - Remove all personal belongings.